-- Complete an Application for Admission - Submit official transcripts of all postsecondary schools attended, showing a master's degree from an accredited institution with a grade point average of 3.5 or higher - · Demonstrate successful completion of the following prerequisite coursework: - Theology: 24 quarter units (16 semester units).
-These units cannot include biblical languages or "ministry" courses (i.e. preaching, homiletics, pastoral counseling, etc.). - Missiology: 36 quarter units (24 semester units), including at least 4 quarter units (each) of mission theology, global history of Christianity, and cultural anthropology or other social sciences. - Submit three references: one pastoral and two academic. - Submit a 15-30 page academic writing sample in English. - Submit a 250-300 word Proposed Research Interest Statement (PRIS) Outline (download guidelines here).
-Note: A match between interests of the applicant and strengths of our current Fuller faculty is a critical factor in admission decisions. - Applicants whose first language is not English must provide an official record of all scores earned on the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) test.
-Only test scores earned within two years preceding the submission date of the applicant's current PhD application will be acceptable.
-TOEFL overall scores of at least 100 (internet-based) or 600 (paper), or IELTS overall scores of 7.0 meet the minimum English language entrance requirements.
+- Complete an Application for Admission - Submit official transcripts of all postsecondary schools attended, showing a master's degree from an accredited institution with a grade point average of 3.5 or higher - Demonstrate successful completion of at least eighty (80) quarter units of the following prerequisite graduate-level coursework that includes at least twenty (20) quarter units (14 semester credits) of missiological coursework, with at least four (4) units of each of the following: - Mission theology - Global history of Christianity - Cultural anthropology (or other social sciences theory or method) - Submit three references: one pastoral and two academic. - Submit a 15-30 page academic writing sample in English. - Submit a 250-300 word Proposed Research Interest Statement (PRIS) Outline (download guidelines here).
+Note: A match between interests of the applicant and strengths of our current Fuller faculty is a critical factor in admission decisions. - Applicants whose first language is not English must provide an official record of all scores earned on the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) test within two years preceding the submission date.
+TOEFL overall scores of at least 100 (internetbased) or 600 (paper), or IELTS overall scores of 7.0 meet the minimum English language entrance requirements.
 Applicants who have previously completed a regionally-accredited master's level degree in English may submit a 300-400 word letter requesting a waiver of this requirement.